maurodec/maurodec.github.io/content/blog/ripple.md

 {{< gist maurodec 08beefc7b8501f23b0afe59c53f89d75 >}}

-Out animation will be taking place in a new `CAShapeLayer`.
+Our animation will be taking place in a new `CAShapeLayer`.
 This new layer will sit behind all other layers so that it doesn't cover any of the content of the `UIView`.
 We will then add a `CABasicAnimation` that will transform a path.
 This path will be the actual ripple, it will go from a tiny circle to the size